 From the soccer history that runs deep through the country to the most world cup wins of any nation on the globe, internationally revered pro soccer players, and even more, let’s dive into the ultimate guide that you’ll need to stay in the know about “futebol” in Brazil!

-And if you want to see the most famous Brazilian stadium on the inside, take a look at these 2 videos, where we did the museum tour inside Maracana on a day without matches:
+And if you want to see the most famous Brazilian stadium on the inside, take a look at the museum tour inside Maracana on a day without matches:

 A Brief History of Brazilian Soccer (Football)